stevebleazard/ocaml-jsonxt-pre-release/README.md

 # Jsonxt - JSON parsers for files, strings and more

-*Jsonxt* provides a number of JSON parsers and writers for RFC 8259 compliant JSON as well as non-standard extentions introduced by Yojson.
+*Jsonxt* provides a number of JSON parsers and writers for RFC 8259 compliant JSON as well as non-standard extensions introduced by Yojson.
 Features include

 * RFC 8259 compliant when in strict and basic mode